Isometric extensions of Anosov flows via microlocal analysis: Introduction

 \textbf{Notations:} For standard notions in hyperbolic dynamics (e.g. stable, unstable manifolds etc.), we refer to \cite{Hasselblatt-Katok-95, Fisher-Hasselblatt-19}.
 On a smooth closed manifold $M$, given a (partially) hyperbolic flow $(\varphi_t)_{t \in \R}$ generated by a smooth vector field $X \in C^\infty(M,TM)$, we will call flowpath an orbit of the flow $(\varphi_t)_{t \in \R}$ and $us$-path a continuous path in a stable or unstable leaf of $(\varphi_t)_{t \in \R}$.
 If $X$ preserves the smooth measure $\mu$, we will say that the flow $(\varphi_t)_{t \in \R}$ is \emph{ergodic} (with respect to $\mu$) if $u \in L^2(M,\dd\mu), Xu = 0$ implies that $u$ is constant, and \emph{mixing} if for all $u,v \in L^2(M,\dd \mu)$ with $u$ being of $0$-average (with respect to the invariant measure $\mu$), the correlation $C_t(u,v) := \int \varphi_t^* u \cdot \overline{v} ~\dd \mu$ converges to $0$ as $t \to \infty$. \\

-\textbf{Acknowledgement:} We warmly thank M. Ceki{\'c} for pointing out an incomplete argument in an earlier version of this manuscript, for his thorough reading and for his several comments hopefully improving the presentation.
+\textbf{Acknowledgement:} We warmly thank M. Ceki{\'c} for pointing out that an argument was incomplete in an earlier version of this manuscript, for his thorough reading and for several comments improving the presentation.
+We are also grateful to the anonymous referees for their comments, hopefully clarifying the exposition.